 What do the San Jose Sharks, Anaheim Ducks, St Louis Blues and Arizona Coyotes have in common?
-They’re National Hockey League teams and they’re arenas are getting greener.
+They’re National Hockey League teams and their arenas are getting greener.
 For St Louis it was their game rink; for the others, it was the practice sheets.

 There could be others.
 Those are just the teams mentioned by Scott Ward of Stevens Engineering (Hudson, Wis.), a registered engineer in 26 states.
 He has worked on designs for heat reclamation systems for more than 225 arenas in the past couple of decades.